 Flat bar road bikes are very close to fitness bikes.
 Basically, every road bike which has flat bars instead of drop bars is considered a flat bar road bike.

-Firstly, a hybrid is meant for going both on and off road, while these bikes have only road tires.
+Firstly, a hybrid is meant for riding on both on and off the road, while these bikes have only road tires.

 Flat bar road bike types are gaining popularity because people in urban areas want to commute.
 They mostly used hybrid bikes but didn’t actually get any advantage from it.

 - Get advantages from road bikes with hybrid bike operating features.